Advertiser Disclosure

 It would have cost me about $750 to stay at this Yosemite area cottage for 6.

 I liked the idea of paying a lump sum for a whole year of stays at campgrounds.
-Rather than paying $750 for 2 nights and walking away, I could pay double that and get many more nights out of the pass.
+Rather than paying $750 for 2 nights and walking away, I paid double that to get many more nights out of the pass.

 Hot Tip:

-I paid for my Thousand Trails Cabin Pass using my Chase Sapphire Reserve®, which earned me 3x points per dollar on this travel purchase.
+I paid for my Thousand Trails Cabin Pass using my Chase Sapphire Reserve® both years, which earned me 3x points per $1 on this travel purchase.

 Upgrading Our Camping Experience

-The Cabin Pass appealed to me because we enjoy camping, but I’m not always on board with sleeping in a tent.
-The window of favorable tent camping weather is far too small in Texas, between the brutal summers, practically year-round mosquitos, and the occasional deep freeze that shuts down the whole state.
+The Cabin Pass appealed to me because we enjoy camping but I’m not always on board with sleeping in a tent.
+The window of favorable tent camping weather is far too small in my home state of Texas between the brutal summers, practically year-round mosquitos, and occasional deep freeze that shuts down the whole state.

 Sure, we could pack up our camping gear and seek campgrounds in areas with more comfortable camping conditions.
 But that’s a lot of work, and we generally stay in hotels when we travel instead.

-It’s nice that with the Cabin Pass, we don’t have to haul out our tent and sleeping bags or worry that temperatures are pushing triple digits — we can sleep in a tiny house with real beds and a bathroom just steps away.
+It’s nice that with the Cabin Pass we don’t have to haul our camping gear or worry that temperatures are pushing triple digits — we can sleep in a tiny house with real beds and a bathroom just steps away.

 Savings on Lodging